SimoneScaglia/Cure-Nerd/README.md

 ## Quick Installation

-> **💡 Tip:** If you encounter errors during installation, try using ChatGPT or Gemini - they are really helpful for debugging installation issues!
+> **💡 Tip:** If you encounter errors during installation, try using ChatGPT, Claude, or Gemini - they are really helpful for debugging installation issues!

 ### Prerequisites
 - Python 3.11 or 3.12 ([Download Python 3.11.9](https://www.python.org/downloads/release/python-3119/))